 Despite this, research shows that when people think about targets of gender discrimination, they imagine white women, and when they think of targets of racism, they think of black men.
-Consequently, we find that women’s programmes are often designed to address white women’s needs and BAME programmes are implicitly designed to address challenges facing BAME men.
-Additionally, within the category of BAME, there are distinctions between the experiences of different minority groups.
+Consequently, we find that women’s programmes are often designed to address white women’s needs and programmes focusing on race and ethnicity are implicitly designed to address challenges facing Black, Asian & Minority Ethnic men.
+Additionally, within the Black, Asian & Minority Ethnic category, there are distinctions between the experiences of different minority groups.
 We need intersectional skills, mindset and knowhow to account for the ways in which the experiences of black women may differ from the experiences of black men, Asian women, those who were not born in the country, and other minority groups who contribute to our organisation.
 It’s not about having all the answers to the specific differences between the groups; rather, it’s about having the insights and motivation to be aware of the complexity, ask the questions, and build up inclusive and responsive dexterity in all our talent management professionals and their interventions.

 Why is it important and urgent to apply intersectionality to targeted talent programmes?

 Considering the implications of intersectionality on the attraction, retention and progression of all under-represented talent is an important next step in the evolution of D&I and talent management practices in leading organisations.
 If intersectionality is not included in D&I practices, leadership and talent progression programmes, then the leadership strategy is incomplete, not inclusive and likely to be only partially effective (and potentially a waste of resources).